 The Commission on Graduate Studies serves as the academic policy committee for graduate students on all matters related to graduate degrees and programs.
-The Commission consists of representatives from each graduate program, two students appointed by the Graduate Student Association, the Registrar, and the Vice President for Academic Affairs or his or her representative.
+The Commission consists of representatives from each graduate program, two students appointed by the Graduate Student Association, the Registrar, and the Vice President for Academic Affairs or their representative.

 Persons interested in doing graduate work at Trinity University should submit the following items:

 - An official transcript or transcripts of all previous college and university work.
-These transcripts must be not more than one year old.
+Electronic transcripts are preferred.
+These transcripts must be no more than one year old.
 All transcripts become a part of the University’s files and will not be returned.